503brain/finorganizer/README.md

 * Delete incomes entries
 * Delete expenses entries

-These information are available also in PT-BR on the `escopo.txt` file.
+These information are available also in PT-BR on the `escopo_bd.txt` file.

 ## Main screen photo